vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

--   It requires the `pal-tracker` application to be pushed *before* the migration can be executed, because the design requires a running container on the platform that the flyway migration can tunnel to its network.
+-   It requires the `pal-tracker` application to be pushed *before* the migration can be executed, because the design requires a running container on the platform that the Flyway migration can tunnel to its network.
     That implies you must design into your release workflow to block traffic to your application until the migration is successfully complete.

 You can improve upon this design by the following:

--   Implement a process/job whose sole function is to run a flyway migration,
+-   Implement a process/job whose sole function is to run a Flyway migration,
     *that is not the same application that consumes the migrated database.*
     It will run on the TAS platform as a